JuliaIO/VideoIO.jl/docs/src/reading.md

 ## Reading Video Files

-VideoIO contains a simple high-level interface which allows reading of video frames from a supported video file, or from a camera device:
+VideoIO contains a simple high-level interface which allows reading of video frames from a supported video file (or from a camera device, shown later).

 ```julia
 using VideoIO